Innovation — The Only New Idea

 It took thousands of years to reach the first billion and only another 200 years to reach seven billion people on our planet.

 When I was 10, the population was three billion people.
 As a boy in school in the 1950’s education was achieved by repeating a fact to the drum-beat of a class in unison.
 I remember the chant clearly.
-I also remember being admonished for suggesting that the world map looked like a puzzle that was once a one single land mass.
+I also remember being admonished for suggesting that the world map looked like a puzzle that was once a single landmass.
 I was made to stand in the corner for the remainder of that geography class.
 Was I the only one that thought that?
 I don’t think so.

 There was a time, long ago, when every thought must have been an original thought.
 Today, there is no such thing as original thought.
 It’s impossible to think of a completely new thought, idea or thing that has not been thought of before.

 Humans throughout history have prospered by taking an old idea and building on it, modernizing it, making it better and more innovative.
 I spoke in Cairo, Egypt, recently on the subject of paper, its history and its future.
 We can trace paper back 4,000 years when papyrus was first used as a medium for writing and painting.
-Tshia Lun, a Chinese eunuch, however gets the credit for “inventing” paper 2,500 years later.
-He did not have the original thought, but he applied himself to make it better.
+Tshia Lun, a Chinese eunuch, however, gets the credit for “inventing” paper 2,500 years later.
+He did not have the original thought, but he applied himself to making it better.

 Gutenberg did the same in the sixteenth century, in Mainz, Germany and is credited with the invention of the printing press.
 He took others’ ideas and improved on them.
-His biggest contribution to printing however was to invent metal moveable type in a hand-held block.
+His biggest contribution to printing, however, was to invent metal moveable type in a hand-held block.
 This made using the press quick, easy and profitable.

-Of course without the invention of paper, Gary Starkweather would not have “invented” the laser printer at Xerox.
+Of course, without the invention of paper, Gary Starkweather (pictured) would not have “invented” the laser printer at Xerox.
 Starkweather was trying to “invent” a high-speed fax machine at the time.
 The “eggheads” (those that are supposed to know) at Xerox thought it would be very profitable.
 Using a laser to get over his lack of lumens, Starkweather accidentally created the laser printer.
 Those eggheads didn’t see the potential for profit.
-In fact they expected Xerox “may” be lucky to sell 300 laser printers a year.
-Starkweather was told to scrap the idea, and get on with producing the high-speed fax machine.
+In fact, they expected Xerox “may” be lucky to sell 300 laser printers a year.
+Starkweather was told to scrap the idea and get on with producing the high-speed fax machine.
 After HP announced it had sold its 30 millionth laser printer, Starkweather resigned from Xerox and went to Microsoft.